PaulBatchelor/Soundpipe/util/style_guide.md

 # Naming

 Choose good names for your variables so your code is clear.
 In C, a good variable name has the right balance of terseness and verboseness for maximum clarity and grokking.
-As an example, abbreviating "frquency" to "freq" is acceptable, but abbreviating "filter cutoff" to "fc" is not.
+As an example, abbreviating "frequency" to "freq" is acceptable, but abbreviating "filter cutoff" to "fc" is not.

 Variables should be one word, but if they must use more than one word, use under\_score\_variables and not camelCase.